The Little Drummer Boy (TV special): Reception

 The Little Drummer Boy received an approval rating of 75% on review aggregator website Rotten Tomatoes, based on thirteen reviews.
 The site's critical consensus reads: "The Little Drummer Boy is a mature addition to the Rankin-Bass catalogue, with a powerful conclusion that compensates for the special's dour storytelling and unpolished animation."
+Contemporary reviews rated it highly, with a 1970 viewer survey ranking it among the best Christmas specials to air that year.